Quadra Children's Centre

-Exploring Wood and Sound.
+Exploring Wood and Sound

 As we continue to explore wood and its properties with the children, we wondered what the children might notice about the sound of wood.
 Would they notice differences in sound?
 How would they describe these differences?
 Would they notice the variances in wood, for example beach wood vs. a unit block?